Willie Nelson: Outlaw country and success (1972–1989)

 During the 1980s, Nelson recorded a series of hit singles including "Midnight Rider", a 1980 cover of the Allman Brothers song which Nelson recorded for The Electric Horseman, the soundtrack "On the Road Again" from the movie Honeysuckle Rose, and a duet with Julio Iglesias titled "To All the Girls I've Loved Before".

-In 1982, Pancho & Lefty, a duet album with Merle Haggard produced by Chips Moman was released.
-During the recording sessions of Pancho and Lefty, session guitarist Johnny Christopher and co-writer of "Always on My Mind", tried to pitch the song to an uninterested Haggard.
-Nelson, who was unaware of Elvis Presley's version of the song asked him to record it.
-Produced by Moman, the single of the song was released, as well as the album of the same name.
+In 1982, Pancho & Lefty, a duet album with Merle Haggard produced by Chips Moman, was released.
+During the recording sessions of Pancho & Lefty, Johnny Christopher, a session guitarist and the co-writer of "Always on My Mind", tried to pitch the song to an uninterested Haggard.
+Nelson, who was unaware of Elvis Presley's version of the song, asked him to record it.
+Produced by Moman, the single of the song was released, as well as the album Always on My Mind.
 The single topped Billboard's Hot Country Singles, while it reached number five on the Billboard Hot 100.
 The release won three awards during the 25th Annual Grammy Awards: Song of the Year, Best Country Song and Best Male Country Vocal Performance.
-The single was certified platinum; while the album was certified quadruple-platinum, and later inducted into the Grammy Hall of Fame in 2008.
+The single was certified platinum, while the album was certified quadruple-platinum and later inducted into the Grammy Hall of Fame in 2008.

-Meanwhile, two collaborations with Waylon Jennings were released;WWII in 1982, and Take it to the Limit, another collaboration with Waylon Jennings was released in 1983.
-In the mid-1980s, Nelson, Jennings, Kristofferson, and Johnny Cash formed The Highwaymen, a supergroup, who achieved platinum record sales and toured the world.
-Meanwhile, Nelson became more involved with charity work, such as singing on We are the World in 1984.
+Meanwhile, two collaborations with Waylon Jennings were released: WWII in 1982, and Take it to the Limit in 1983.
+In the mid-1980s, Nelson, Jennings, Kristofferson, and Johnny Cash formed The Highwaymen, a supergroup who achieved platinum record sales and toured the world.
+Meanwhile, Nelson became more involved with charity work, such as singing on "We Are the World" in 1984.
 In 1985, Nelson had another success with Half Nelson, a compilation album of duets with a range of artists such as Ray Charles and Neil Young.
 In 1980, Nelson performed on the south lawn of the White House.
 The concert of September 13 featured First Lady Rosalynn Carter and Nelson in a duet of Ray Wylie Hubbard's "Up Against the Wall Redneck Mother".
-Nelson frequently visited the White House, where according to the biography by Joe Nick Patoski, Willie Nelson: An Epic Life, he smoked marijuana on the White House roof.
+Nelson frequently visited the White House, where, according to the biography by Joe Nick Patoski, Willie Nelson: An Epic Life, he smoked marijuana on the White House roof.